Pauan/nulan/notes/Hyper-static scope.rst

 There are different ways to describe and understand the concept of "hyper-static scope".

 One way is to view hyper-static scope as being a particular kind of lexical scoping.
-This is true, but the phrase "lexical scope" itself isn't particularly well defined, so I think this way of thinking is useless, especially because it doesn't help us to understand how hyper-static scope differs from other lexical scoping strategies.
+This is true, but the phrase "lexical scope" itself isn't particularly well defined, so I think this way of thinking is mostly useless, especially because it doesn't help us to understand how hyper-static scope differs from other lexical scoping strategies.

 So, let's start with something more concrete.
 In older languages, especially older Lisps, the concept of dynamic scope was popular.
 It was easy to implement, and lots of time was invested into making it fast.
 What is dynamic scope?
 Rather than covering the text-book definition, I will show an example.
 First, some JavaScript code::